 - helping you manage the product or service;

-- helping us develop insights and conduct data analysis to improve the delivery of products and services, enhance our customer relationships and effectively manage risks; and
+- developing insights and conducting data analysis to improve the delivery of products and services, enhance our customer relationships and effectively manage risks;

 We collect most personal information directly from you whether in person, on the phone or electronically, for example when you visit our websites, online banking services or use our mobile or tablet applications;